pinheiroGroup/Kinbiont.jl/README.md

     calibration_OD_curve="NA"
     )
 ```
 This function fits an ordinary differential equation (ODE) model to a single file's data.

-It performs model fitting, error analysis, and provides various options for customization.
+Arguments:

 - `path_to_data::String`: path to the csv file of data